 24 hour cancellation policy applies to all services, but groups of two or more people require a 72 hour cancellation notice.

 Service fees may apply.
-No refunds on service deposits, online purchases, and gift certificates.
+No refunds on service deposits, pre-paid packages, online purchases, and gift certificates.

 Enjoy an exhilarating experience.
 Our massages help the body to heal itself and increase health and well-being.

 24 hour cancellation policy applies to all services.

 Swedish Massage: Relaxing, long, following, sedative strokes